 Use key words.
 Many companies will perform a keyword search on the resumes they receive.
-Be sure to review the job listing carefully and make sure your resume includes some of the key words from the ad, project management experience, for example.
+Be sure to review the job listing carefully and make sure your resume includes some of the key words from the job description.

 Use action verbs.
 Action verbs are a great tool to use when developing your resume.
 These strong verbs show potential employers the actions you’ve taken in the past and can really grab their attention.

 Proofread.
-Have another person (or persons) check it for mistakes.
+Have people check your resume for mistakes.
 You can ask a family member, friend, mentor, or someone you’ve met through networking.

-Chronological Resumes: If you have a work record that is steady, this resume may work best.
-It will list your last several jobs in chronological order, starting with your most recent position.
+Chronological Resumes: This is the best resume If you have a work history.
+It will list your past jobs in chronological order, starting with your most recent position.
 Skills and accomplishments are listed with your employment history.